-During a summer like no other, Peddie has taken a deeper dive into the distance-learning world.
-Students, including those just beginning their Peddie careers, have joined faculty for a series of low-key seminars on topics ranging from gangster movies to backyard architecture.
+During a summer like no other, Peddie took a deeper dive into the distance-learning world.
+Students, including those just beginning their Peddie careers, joined faculty for a series of low-key seminars on topics ranging from gangster movies to backyard architecture.

-Optional for both students and faculty, the seminars have been a huge hit.
+Optional for both students and faculty, the seminars were a huge hit.
 One hundred forty students signed up for at least one of the 24 seminars offered by 21 faculty members.
-Class sizes range from as few as five to as many as 20 students, and seminars vary in length and duration.
-All, of course, are held online.
+Class sizes ranged from as few as five to as many as 20 students, and seminars varied in length and duration.
+All, of course, were held online.

 “It was amazing to meet people with similar interests and make the most of summer in a global pandemic,” said Maddie Lallier ’24.